antiguatechlabs/antigua-tech-labs/memory-bank/activeContext.md

 - Deciding on the granularity of components
 - Balancing server and client components for optimal performance
 - Establishing patterns for component composition and reuse
+- Using custom components (Section, GradientText) for consistency

 ### State Management